zzonyo/trust-docs-test/source/index.html.md

 # Reference Data

-## Get all Supported trading symbol
+## Get all Supported Trading Symbol

 This endpoint returns all Huobi's supported trading symbol.